ClassicUO/packets/README.md

 ## Contribution

 Your contributions are always welcome!
-Please read the contribution guidelines before submitting new packet structures or emulator code examples.
+Please read the contribution guidelines before submitting new packet structures or emulator implementations.

 ## License